yuyang339/cs140e-21spr/labs/3-bootloader/PRELAB.md

 Make sure you look through:

-  1. `pi-side/bootloader.c` this holds the starter code that you will extend out into a full implementation that receives code from the UNIX side.
+  1. `pi-side/get-code.h` this holds the starter code that you will extend out into a full implementation that receives code from the UNIX side.

+  2. `pi-side/bootloader.c` has the driver that calls `get-code.h`.

-  2. `libpi.small/rpi.h` contains the prototypes and descriptions of pi routines you (or our starter code) can call.
+  3. `libpi.small/rpi.h` contains the prototypes and descriptions of pi routines you (or our starter code) can call.
 Each has a comment describing them: please post to the newsgroup if these (or any other function descriptions) are confusing!
 These include routines to read and write memory (do not do it directly!), reboot the pi, and send/receive bytes from the UART (the hardware on the pi that talks to your TTY-serial device).

 It's worth looking at the other files to.
-In particular, compare the `start.s` here to the `start.s` in your `1-gpio` lab:
+In particular, compare the `staff-start.s` here to the `start.s` in your `1-gpio` lab:
    1. What do they even do?
    2. Why are they different?